-Who are the plans designed to help
+Who are Relevant Life Plans designed to help?

 A Relevant Life Plan may be set up by an employer to provide individual death in service benefit for an employee.
 It is particularly useful for smaller Companies that have too few members to set up a group scheme, and is designed to pay out a lump sum if the person covered dies or is diagnosed with a critical illness whilst employed by the Company during the term of the policy.

 They can be of significant benefit to high earners who do not want their group death in service benefits included with their lifetime pension allowance.
 They may be used by employees who are looking to top up the benefits that they receive from their employer’s scheme.

 Who is eligible to have a Relevant Life Plan?